cubefs/inodedb/docs/SingleServerMode.md

 # Single Server Mode

-Inoder supports running a single server for testing or prototyping  purposes, while the cluster mode works for production environments.
+InodeDB supports running a single server for testing or prototyping purposes, i.e., start it on a local machine.
+And the cluster mode works for production environments.

-The single server mode has no replication/distribution so does not provide reliability, high availability or scalability.
+The single server mode has neither replication nor data distribution so does not guarantee reliability, high availability, and scalability.

 However, it implements the same functional API as the cluster mode.